kayliryan/everything-is-vine/journals/jennifer.md

 I was able to solve my CSS problem.
-Moving the folder containing the css files for the Shopping Cart page into /src and renaming the bootstrap file allowed me to import it into the ShoppingCartJS file.
+Moving the folder containing the css files for the Shopping Cart page into /src and renaming the bootstrap file allowed me to import it into the ShoppingCart.js file.
 This fixed our issue so that I could finish completing the CSS.
+Kayli and I discussed going over with Boden some of the CSS to make sure there would not be any issues with other pages.

+* Update
+While looking at the other pages of our React, I realize that the bootstrap.css file might be overriding some of the other pages, such as the contact page and wine details.
+I will discuss with the team on Monday as planned.

 ## Thursday, September 8, 2022